Kruptein/planarally-docs/tutorial/in-game/first-session.md

 Let's add some walls.
 To do this we have two options.
 We can draw walls on a "normal" layer (i.e. map or tokens) and then select the 'blocks vision' and 'blocks movement' checkboxes of the newly drawn shape's properties.
 Or we can draw on the special 'fow' layer which is a layer dedicated to vision.

-From my own experience the latter option is always preferred, because it will automatically apply the two 'block' options I mentioned earlier and thus don't need to dive into the shape properties for each wall we draw.
+From my own experience the latter option is always preferred, because it will automatically apply the two 'block' options I mentioned earlier and thus you don't need to dive into the shape properties for each wall you draw.
 Additionally it also lessens the clutter on your normal layers and is nicely tucked away in a dedicated vision layer.

 Let's see what this looks like!
 I highly prefer using the polygon tool to draw walls as it's fast and snappy, but there is nothing preventing you from using a simple rectangle.